2000 - Founded

 2001 - Fundraising started in Canada

-2004 - Additional 2 acres was purchased increasing size of the main campus.
+2004 - An additional 2 acres were purchased increasing the size of the main campus.
 Construction continued on the school buildings.
 A temporary tin roof pole shelter was erected for the church.
 This simple structure has been expanded five times to accommodate the thriving congregation.
 ESL classes were opened enrolling over 100 students.
 Monthly rice and clothing distributions were established as a part of the Community Transformation projects.
 Two wells were drilled on the campus to provide clean water to the community and to the construction projects.

 2006 - The Education Fund program started to help students with their schooling.